RobSchilderr/nextjs-native-starter/README.md

 ## Caveats

-The `next-app` needs to rely on the `next-web` API routes for utilizing Supertokens.
-Because the `next-app` must be able to run purely client-side and use [Next.js's Export command](https://nextjs.org/docs/advanced-features/static-html-export), that means no Server Side Rendering in this app.
-Features that require a Node.js server, or dynamic logic that cannot be computed during the build process, are not supported in the `next-app`:
+The `next-app` in this starter project relies on the API routes of the `next-web` for utilizing Supertokens.
+However, because the `next-app` must be able to run purely client-side and use `Next.js's Export` command, it does not support Server Side Rendering.
+This means that certain features and functionality are not available in the next-app, including image optimization, internationalized routing, API routes, rewrites, redirects, headers, middleware, incremental static regeneration, and the fallback and getServerSideProps options.

-- Image Optimization (default loader)
-- Internationalized Routing
-- API Routes
-- Rewrites
-- Redirects
-- Headers
-- Middleware
-- Incremental Static Regeneration
-- fallback: true
-- getServerSideProps

 ### Develop